python/cpython/Doc/library/concurrent.futures.rst

    Returns an iterator over the :class:`Future` instances (possibly created by different :class:`Executor` instances) given by *fs* that yields futures as they complete (finished or were cancelled).
+Any futures given by *fs* that are duplicated will be returned once.
 Any futures that completed before :func:`as_completed` is called will be yielded first.
 The returned iterator raises a :exc:`TimeoutError` if :meth:`~iterator.__next__` is called and the result isn't available after *timeout* seconds from the